 Reverse vending machines are a key part of container deposit systems, which see 70% to almost 100% of all drink containers returned for recycling.
 No other waste collection system comes even close to beating it!
 TOMRA’s reverse vending machines receive more than 40 billion used containers every year for recycling in a closed loop.

 Reverse vending machines benefit the environment, end users and the sites collecting bottles and cans for recycling.

 Better for the environment:

 - Separate beverage containers by material type (PET, glass, aluminium).

 - Ensure clean, quality materials that can be used again and again to make new containers.
 At TOMRA, we call this Clean Loop Recycling.

 - Reduce need for raw materials in making more containers, and need for landfills.

-- Keeps litter and waste out of groundwater, oceans and streets.
+- Keep litter and waste out of groundwater, oceans and streets.